 From a carbon emissions standpoint, some organizations are aggressively driving new standards to help reduce the carbon footprint on small combustion engine used in lawn and garden equipment.
 According to the California Air Resources Board (CARB), "Significant emission reductions will be achieved through a combination of regulatory and incentive approaches, and a major shift to zero- emission electric equipment will be needed to meet the 80 percent reduction goal."¹

 Battery powered tools can make yard cleanup quieter and safer, while reducing overall maintenance and environmental costs.
 Providing adequate voltage and capacity for these high-performance tools requires sound design of the battery-management system.

 Inventus Power has in-house design, tooling and testing capabilities to ensure the development of safe, reliable battery systems for lawn and garden equipment.
-From its line of standard PROTRXion batteries to custom design capabilities, Inventus Power is an optimal choice for manufacturers of yard and garden tools who are looking to introduce cordless products their customers can depend on.
+From its line of PROTRXion batteries to its custom design capabilities, Inventus Power is an optimal choice for manufacturers of yard and garden tools who are looking to introduce battery-powered products their customers can depend on.
 Discover more about how Inventus Power is transforming the yard and garden space and connect with one of our team members today.

 ¹State of California.
 California Air Resources Board.
 Retrieved from https://ww2.arb.ca.gov/resources/fact-sheets/small-engines-california